sgibson91/ssi-fellowship/ssi-script.md

 - European R Users Meeting to reach the R community;
 - EuroSciPy to reach scientific users; and
-- JuliaCon to reach the Julia community (provided its hosted in UK/EU).
+- JuliaCon to reach the Julia community.

 My aims for these conferences would be to: